 What if the charges apply per product

 If delivery charges apply per product and consumers have no option but to pay these to receive the product, this becomes a non-optional charge that must be included in the stated price (rule 3.18).
-If the delivery charge is known in advance it should be stated.
 The ASA considered an ad for shoes to be misleading because the ad stated the price of the product but did not make the total price, including the delivery fee, clear (Groupon, 30 May 2018).

 What if the charges apply per order?

-If the charges apply per order, then it is likely to be acceptable to state that these charges apply close to any stated prices, and to state the associated cost in a prominent qualification.
+Prior to the introduction of the Unfair Commercial Practices (UCP) provisions in the Digital Markets, Competition and Consumers Act 2024 (DMCCA), if the charges applied per order, it was likely to be acceptable to state that charges applied close to any stated prices, and to state the associated cost in a prominent qualification.

 What if the charge cannot be calculated in advance?

-Sometimes it is not possible to calculate the delivery charge in advance, perhaps because it depends on the size and/or weight of the order, the amount ordered, the delivery location, or other unknown factors.
+Sometimes it may not be possible to calculate the delivery charge in advance, perhaps because it depends on the size and/or weight of the order, the amount ordered, the delivery location, or other unknown factors (McDonald’s Restaurants Ltd, 26 March 2025).
 In these circumstances, marketers need to state that such charges are payable (rule 3.20), and must make clear both that the charge is excluded from the advertised price, and how those charges will be calculated (rule 3.19).
+Whilst yet to be confirmed by the ASA by way of formal ruling, it is our understanding that, following the introduction of the UCP provisions in the DMCCA, the information required under rule 3.19 needs to be set out with as much prominence as the advertised price.
+In the absence of any ASA precedent, marketers are advised to seek legal advice on this point.

 What if the advertiser cannot deliver to all locations or must charge more for certain locations?